Book Reviews

 REVIEW: The Snakes That Ate Florida by Ian Frazier

-By Tommy Ebrahimi Ian Frazier is obsessed with details and with the specific: the color of an old friend’s kitchen (daffodil yellow), the length of the world’s largest beaver dam (2,790 feet), the inscription on an armored car from the Russian Revolution (“Enemy of Capital”).
+Reviewed by Tommy Ebrahimi Ian Frazier is obsessed with details and with the specific: the color of an old friend’s kitchen (daffodil yellow), the length of the world’s largest beaver dam (2,790 feet), the inscription on an armored car from the Russian Revolution (“Enemy of Capital”).
 This particularity suffuses everything Frazier writes.
-In The Snakes That Ate Florida—a compilation of selected…
+In The Snakes That Ate Florida—a compilation of…

 Read more